Probabilistic Gathering Of Agents With Simple Sensors: Continuous-time dynamics

-\begin{lemma} As long as not all agents are confined in a circle of radius $\delta$, there is an agent with a strictly positive probability to move a distance bounded away from zero by a constant during $\Delta t$. \end{lemma}
+\begin{lemma} As long as not all agents are confined in a circle of radius $\delta$, there is an agent with a strictly positive probability bounded away from zero by a constant to move a distance bounded away from zero by another constant during $\Delta t$. \end{lemma}

 \begin{proof} The sum of corner angles of any convex polygon of $m$ corners is given by $\pi(m-2)$, therefore the sharpest corner of a convex polygon of $m$ corners is bounded from above by $ \frac{\pi(m-2)}{m}=\pi(1-\frac{2}{m})$.
 Since the maximal number of corners of the convex-hull of a system of $n$ agents is $n$, we have that $\alpha_s$, the sharpest corner of the convex-hull of a system on $n$ agents, is bounded by